 Quorum met at 10:08 am.
 Call to order at 10:09 am.

-Welcome by Dina Tedeschi, ICC and Family Engagement Co-chair.
+Welcome by Dina Tedeschi, ICC and Family, Equity, and Engagement Co-chair.
 Discussion and confirmation of voting members.
 The roll call was completed, and the meeting was called to order at 10:09 a.m.
 There were 6 voting members for the quorum.

 Review Minutes from April 3, 2024, were shared in advance and brought to the group for approval.
 Roll call for April 3rd minutes approval; all voted yes at 10:16 am.

 Johan offered to walk everyone through the process for distributing the NCSEAM Family Survey from a provider’s perspective.
 Offer accepted.
 Shared the email that he receives from his Program Director, a list of families and corresponding codes for them to complete the survey, and samples of conversations that he has with families.
 Range of number of families that receive survey spans from 3 – 20 in his program.
 This work is not a billable service.
-Considering rolling out a census sample approach, are their tools/resources that it may be helpful for this committee to support the field with.
+Considering rolling out a census sample approach, are their tools/resources that it may be helpful for this committee to support the field with?
 Johan shared that not having to come up with a method of distributing the NFS would be very helpful for the program.
-Providing it whether or not programs choose to use it, would be easier on programs and may be easier on families.
+Providing it, whether programs choose to use it or not, would be easier on programs and may be easier on families.
 Crafting a family friendly messaging will ensure all families receive the same information, the same way, seeking the same information.
 1. Why we capture this information?
 What change does this make???
 2. Asking families directly and intentionally.
 Including explicit language that raises diverse voices and the importance of their feedback.